 Grilling food imparts it with a flavor that's hard to mimic with other cooking methods.
-Because the flavor of grilled food is so bold, you don't need to add a lot of butter or oil to enhance the taste, which means grilling can also be a nutritious way to prepare these foods.
+The flavor of grilled food is so bold, you don't need to add a lot of butter or oil to enhance the taste, which means grilling cooked shrimp and vegetables can also be a nutritious way to prepare these foods.

 Preheat your outdoor grill to high.
 Thread the precooked shrimp on wooden or metal skewers and brush them with cooking oil, such as olive oil, which contains heart-healthy unsaturated fats.

 Keep the vegetables separate because they will need to cook longer than the precooked shrimp, which only need a few minutes on the grill to heat them back up.
 Brush the vegetables with cooking oil, such as olive oil, and season them with your favorite herbs and spices.

 Place the vegetable skewers on the grill.
 Put them on the outer edges of the grill so they aren't over direct heat, which can lead to burning.
 Close the lid and allow the vegetables to cook for several minutes until they are almost tender.

 Add the shrimp skewers to the grill for the last minute or two of cooking the vegetables.
 Remove the shrimp skewers as soon as the shrimp is hot.

 This will prevent the shrimp from getting dried out and tough.
 Take the vegetables off the grill last.
 Push the shrimp and vegetables off the skewers with a fork and serve the meal immediately.

 Things You'll Need